SimonSubokLee/ston-docs-son/admin/intro.rst

   ``STON`` can limit the use of memory and disks.
 In addition, when STON is mounted as a disk, all functions work in the same manner, so complicated services can be configured with a minimal solution.

-STON is being developed alongside the following services that actively utilize these attributes.
+The following services are growing along with STON Edge Server from Korea:

 .. figure:: img/intro_reference.png
    :align: center